Call for applications

 - Subsidies are generally not awarded for educational activities.

-- If the community also has non-artistic activities, its finances for artistic activities (income and expenses) should be listed separately from other operations and financing.
+- Finances for artistic activities (income and expenses) should be listed separately from other operations (such as restaurant operations) and financing.

 - Communities that organise exhibitions and receive significant state funding must show that they no longer charge gallery fees from artists or that they have an acceptable plan for discontinuing these fees.

 - The Arts Promotion Centre Finland requires that communities comply with the Act on Equality between Women and Men (609/1986) and the Non-discrimination Act (1325/2014), as well as other legislative obligations for employers.